-Children are natural learners and their education begins at birth, with parents and family being the first and most influential teachers.
+Children are natural learners and their education begins at birth.
+Parents and family are the first and most influential teachers for children.

-The early years of life is the period of greatest brain development and building a strong, healthy brain in the early years leads to positive outcomes for children right through to adulthood.
+The early years of life are the period of greatest brain development.
+Building a strong, healthy brain in the early years is important.

-Attendance in early learning programs is also linked to better health and employment prospects and the benefits are even greater for vulnerable and disadvantaged children.
+There is also a link to better health and employment prospects for those who take part in early learning.
+These benefits are even greater for vulnerable and disadvantaged children.